WalletWasabi/WasabiDoc/docs/why-wasabi/README.md

 ### Wasabi Wallet

-Wasabi Wallet is an *open source*, *non-custodial*, *privacy-focused*, desktop Bitcoin wallet offered by zkSNACKs Ltd. it differentiates itself from many other wallets for its strong *focus on user privacy*.
+Wasabi Wallet is an *open source*, *non-custodial*, *privacy-focused*, desktop Bitcoin wallet offered by zkSNACKs Ltd.
+It differentiates itself from many other wallets for its strong *focus on user privacy*.

 Wasabi's goal is to *not only provide the traditional privacy* of our banks but to go even further and *guarantee privacy against Wasabi itself*.
 So not even the service provider (zkSNACKs) will be able to track your money.